axeleroy/photo-gallery/README.md

 * Fast performance, with small thumbnails and HTTP requests caching.

 ### What are not goals of this project
-* Being user friendly.
-There's no GUI to manage albums and pictures.
+* Being user friendly: there's no GUI to manage albums and pictures.
 * Handle everyone's use-cases.
 My main goal was to make a custom solution for my own portfolio, not to anwser a broad userbase's needs.